Asqatasun/Asqatasun/docs/Rule-1-9-3.md

 #### Pre-qualified

 The page has at least one `<input>` tags with a `"type"` attribute equals to "image" (**Set1** is not empty)

+## Notes

+An element is identified as a CAPTCHA when the "captcha" occurrence is found :

+- on one attribute of the element
+- or within the text of the element
+- or on one attribute of one parent of the element
+- or within the text of one parent of the element
+- or on one attribute of a sibling of the element
+- or within the text of a sibling of the element